How to Negotiate Salary for Your Next Career Move

 Highlight the tangible results

-Stay flexible
+Remain flexible

 Practice active listening

-Prepare Talk points | Certification and education, Years of relevant experience and achievements, unique skill set and qualities (e.g. bi-lingualism) Knowledge of the industry, ability to train |
+Make Talk points | Training and certification, years of relevant experience, Results and achievements, Unique skill set and qualities (e.g. bi-lingualism) and industry knowledge.
+Potential for training |

 Be confident & concise | Be clear about your experience your accomplishments and expectations for the job.
 Highlight Tangible Results. |

-Be flexible | Consider alternative incentives such as the performance-based bonuses instead of Base salary (?).
-Keep your professional conduct throughout the negotiation process. |
+Keep your mind open | You can inquire about alternative incentives such as incentive structures based on performance rather than Base salary (?).
+Keep your professional conduct during the negotiation process. |

-Practice active listening | Listening is just as important as communicating in these kinds of conversations.
-Learn from these conversations and apply it to future discussions you’ll likely be involved in. |
+Practice active listening | Listening is just as important in these types of conversations.
+Take what you have learned from these discussions and incorporate it into any future negotiations that you’re likely to take part in. |

 Frequently asked questions